How to Create an LLC: Key Steps and Legal Considerations

 Despite some drawbacks, an LLC is a popular business decision for many startup owners.
 LLCs fall under the umbrella of state law and provide limited liability protection to members.
 A lawyer does not need to help you set up an LLC, but legal counsel can be useful in regards to outside investment or multiple owners.
 Additionally, there are many online websites that will help you prepare the necessary paperwork.

 However, you must first choose where your LLC will be located.
 For instance, Delaware is chosen by many owners due to the state’s lucrative business laws.
-With that, you should file your LLC in the state where you intend to business.
+With that, you should file your LLC in the state where you intend to do business.
 If you intend to operate in multiple states, you should establish an LLC in each state where you will conduct business.
 This includes filing documents with the Secretary of State for each state.

 Analyze the Issues of Raising Money from Investors